JoeyIsNotCodeMonkey/me/about.md

 I have done many projects in my academic career including game, java EE application, network programming and operating system.

 I am working for computer science department at Stony Brook University as a web developer.
-Therefore I am also sufficient in web programming skills from the front end to the back end.
+Besides, I am also the web developer of Perfume Worldwide Inc. My working experience facilitated me to be sufficient in web programming skills from the front-end to the back-end.

 Out of my major, I love anything about music.
 I like to play guitar, cover my favorite songs, and sometimes make my own music.
 I once performed on a TV show, and that [vedio][vedio] has more than 40 million hit on the internet in China.

-I also placed my resume and music blog here.
-Click to open or preview.
+I also placed my resume here.
+Click to open and preview.

-[Resume][Resume]
+* [Resume][Resume]